0xNikilite/ext-boost/Readme.md

-Boost libraries - trimmed down for yuzu
+Boost libraries - trimmed down for oboromi
 ========================================

 This is a subset of Boost v1.89.0 generated using the bcp tool.
 To get a list of boost modules guaranteed to exist, check the build script.